gwenwindflower/octocatalog/README.md

 ```

 In order for Evidence to work the DuckDB file needs to be built into the `./reports/` directory.
 If you're looking to access it via the DuckDB CLI you can find it at `./reports/github_archive.db`.

+## ⚙️ Transform the data with dbt 🍊

+Coming shortly.

+## 🎨 Build the BI platform with Evidence 📈

+Coming shortly.

 ![kim was right](https://github.com/gwenwindflower/octocatalog/assets/91998347/adb3fb70-c666-4d54-9e0c-86600692603b)